 Due to the nature of the University's operations and the composition of the Board of Governors (being drawn from local public and private sector organisations), it is inevitable that transactions will take place with organisations in which a member of the Board of Governors may have an interest.
-All transactions involving organisations in which a member of the Board of Governors may have an interest.
 All transactions involving organisations in which a member of the Board of Governors may have an interest are conducted at arm's length and in accordance with the University's financial regulations and normal procurement procedures.

 The University is the sponsor to the University of Chichester (Multi) Academy Trust, a company limited by guarantee, which was formed in July 2013.
 Professor Jane Longmore, Vice Chancellor, is Chair of the Board of Directors and a member of the Trust, Romy Jones, Director of Strategic Development, is a member and a director of the Trust and Jon Spence, Director of the Institute of Education is a director of the Trust.
 In the year the University paid on behalf of the Trust costs totalling £595,788 (2017 - £520,590) which were recharged to the Trust.
 The University also invoiced the Trust £nil (2017 - £42,514) in regard of consultancy and marketing services.
-As at 31 July 2018, the University was owed £448,293 (2017 - £578,630), consisting of an interest free loan balance of £404,418 (2017 - £454,418) and a trade debtor balance of £43,875 (2017 - £124,212).
+As at 31 July 2018, the University was owed £448,293 (2017 - £578,630), consisting of an interest free Ioan balance of £404,418 (2017 - £454,418) and a trade debtor balance of £43,875 (2017 - £124,212).